 It looks like blaming, interrogation over the phone such as “where are you?” “where were you?” “are you cheating on me?” “are you with HER again?” “what are you DOING?”
 “Why didn’t you call?”.

-It could also come in the form of payback ie: passively acting from a place of ‘you ignore me, I ignore you.’
+It could also come in the form of payback ie: passive aggressively acting from a place of ‘well if you ignore me, I ignore you.’

-Remember that often, your fears cause you to push away the VERY thing that you want: a deep love with a man that you trust.
+Remember that often, acting from your fears causes you to push away the VERY thing that you want: a deep love with a man that you trust.